ChenChenGith/Video_PPT_capture/ReadMe.md

 ## LLM service for voice recognition

+**You need to enable stereo mix on your computer to capture system audio output!
+Here's how:**

+**Settings - System - Sound - All sound devices - Enable Stereo Mix**

 This feature uses the real-time speech recognition model provided by Alibaba Cloud: paraformer-realtime-v2, so an API key is required for connection.

 Model page: https://bailian.console.aliyun.com/?tab=model#/model-market/detail/paraformer-realtime-v2